KarlMoran/Home_Cooking_PP4/README.md

 ## Admin
 - As a Site admin I can create, edit and delete recipes and comments so that i can manage the site content.
 - As a Site admin I can log out of the admin panel so that i can disconnect from the website.
-- As a Site admin I can access the admin panel so that i can manage recipes and comments.
+- As a Site admin I can access the admin panel so that i can manage the page.

 ## Login/Register
-- As a User I can login/logout off my account if I wish so that i can connect or disconnect from the website.
+- As a User I can login/logout off my account if I wish so that i can connect/disconnect from the website.
-- As a User I can register for an account so that i can interact with the site content.
+- As a User I can register for an account so that i can interact with the website pages.

 ## User Recipes
 - As a Logged-in user I can post a recipes so that other users can see them.
-- As a logged-in user I can like and unlike recipes so that i can mark which recipes I like.
+- As a logged-in user I can like and unlike recipes so that i can share the love with recipes I like.
 - As a Logged-in user I can upload an image along with my recipe so that i can other users can see what the dish looks like.
+- As a Logged-In user I can see all the recipes that I liked so that i can return to them

 ## User Interaction
-- As a User I can delete my recipe so that i can remove any unwanted recipes that I have made.
+- As a User I can delete my recipe so that i can remove any unwanted recipe.
-- As a User I can edit recipes so that i can update any changes or mistakes to my recipes.
+- As a User I can edit recipes so that i can update anything on the recipes.
-- As a User I can see all the recipes that I liked so that i can return to them.
-- As a User I can view comments on recipes so that i can read other user's opinions.
+- As a User I can view comments on recipes so that i can see other user's thoughts on the recipe.
-- As a User I can view the number of likes on recipes so that i can see which recipe is most popular.
+- As a User I can view the number of likes on recipes so that i can see which recipe is most favourite

 ## Navigation
-- As a User I can easily navigate through the site so that i can view desired content.
+- As a User I can easily navigate through the site so that i can view content.
 - As a User I can search the desirable recipe by keyword so that i can find the recipe I want faster.
 - As a User I can see the most recent recipes so that i can keep up to date with the latest recipes.
 - As a user I can see the most loved recipes so that i can quickly find inspiration and see which recipes are most liked